 Everyone needs a really good keto chocolate muffins recipe in their life and this is mine!
-These low carb chocolate muffins are extra moist, fluffy and studded with sugar free chocolate chips.
-A great keto friendly snack that is ready in just 25 minutes.
+These sugar free chocolate muffins are extra moist, fluffy and studded with chocolate chips.
+A keto friendly snack that is ready in just 25 minutes.

-In fact, I have proof that these low carb double chocolate muffins taste JUST like "proper" chocolate muffins.
+In fact, I have proof that these keto chocolate chip muffins taste JUST like "proper" chocolate muffins.
 Because I served them to my carb-loving teenagers and they asked for seconds!

 Let's take a look at our ingredients!

 - Almond flour and coconut flour - These two make a great pair in low carb baking.
 I'm using ground almonds, which is the same as regular blanched almond flour.

 - Cocoa powder - Both unsweetened cocoa powder or cacao powder work.
 I find that cocoa powder has a deeper chocolate flavor as it is roasted.

 - Eggs - Large and room temperature.

 - Yoghurt - This helps the batter to rise and makes the texture fluffier.
 Sour cream is also an option.

 - Almond milk - I always use unsweetened almond milk.
 Or use coconut milk.

 - Baking powder